mblayman/markwiki/markwiki/templates/MarkWiki/Settings.md

     Defaults to `5000`.

+*   `STORAGE_TYPE` - MarkWiki is designed to store its data in multiple possible formats.
+The currently supported formats are: 'file'.

+    Defaults to `file`.

 ### Flask Settings Used By MarkWiki

 *   `DEBUG` - This is a debug flag.
 It is ***VERY IMPORTANT*** that this be set